khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 Or for the PDAL-IDW algorithm with radius and power values it would be

-`python C:/Users/geo-geek/some_folder/ip_main.py C:/Users/geo-geek/target_folder/ 0.5 PDAL-IDW 10 2 GeoTIFF`
+`python C:/Users/geo-geek/some_folder/ip_main.py C:/Users/geo-geek/target_folder/ 0.5 PDAL-IDW GeoTIFF 10 2`

 ### A word of caution